709macdonald/Song-Circle-Schedule-Creator/README.md

 This tool helps organizers schedule events by automating the creation of iCal events based on festival and participant data.

+## Motivation

+My parents are both music teachers in St. John's, Newfoundland.
+Over the past few years, I've noticed the lack of scheduling applications for community singing festivals.
+These events often take weeks to organize, requiring applications, matching adjudicators, and planning schedules.
+With the Song Circle Schedule Creator, I hope to solve this problem.
+This version of the application is specifically focused on my parents' music festival, Song Circles.

 ## Usage

 ### Step 1: Festival Information